evabrinkmann/capstone-project/README.md

 ## Acknowledgement

 Many many thanks to the entire neuefische team and to all of my classmates!
-Thank you for all your help & support! 💖
+Thank you for all your help & support!
+I'm very grateful to have met you all 💖